BBVA/qed/rtd_docs/source/use_cases/commits.rst

 And push the binary fingerprint to QED alonside to push the binary to the Artifact repo.
-Ad you can see there is a repeating pattern of ``source-of-truth -> [QED|Untrusted-source] <- auditor`` in the way QED creates the transparecy.
+Ad you can see there is a repeating pattern of ``source-of-truth -> [QED|Untrusted-source] <- auditor`` in the way QED creates the transparency.

 .. code:: shell